Section #3 - Foreign threats to national security end with The War Of 1812

 Our fellow citizens have looked on, cool and collected… they gathered around their public functionaries, and when the constitution called them to the decision by suffrage, they pronounced their verdict, honorable to those who had served them, and consolatory to the friend of man, who believes he may be intrusted with his own affairs…our wish, as well as theirs, is, that the public efforts may be directed honestly to the public good.

-And guidance from that “Being in whose hands we are.”
+Finally, guidance from that “Being in whose hands we are.”

 I shall now enter on the duties to which my fellow citizens have again called me, and shall proceed in the spirit of those principles which they have approved.
 I fear not that any motives of interest may lead me astray; I shall need, too, the favor of that Being in whose hands we are secure to you the peace, friendship, and approbation of all nations.